 During fiscal 2019 and 2018, the Company approved the grant of 0.6 million shares underlying stock awards each year in the form of restricted stock units with certain performance conditions ("PSUs") to named executive officers and other vice president level employees.
-These PSUs would vest once the Company's U.S. GAAP earnings aggregates at least \$0.09 per share over two consecutive quarters (the "Performance Thresholds").
+These PSUs would vest once the Company's U.S. GAAP earnings aggregates at least \$0.09 per share over two consecutive quarters exclusive of the PSU related share-based compensation expense (the "Performance Thresholds").
 Upon satisfying the Performance Thresholds, the PSUs will vest with respect to the same number of RSUs that have vested which were granted on the same date and thereafter will vest on the same schedule as the RSUs, subject to continued service to the Company.
 If the Performance Thresholds are not met by the third anniversary of the grant date for each award, that award is canceled.
-The PSUs issued in fiscal 2018 expired and were cancelled during the three months ended September 30, 2020 without the achievement of the Performance Thresholds.
-During the three months ended September 30, 2020 and 2019 the Performance Thresholds for outstanding performance PSUs issued in fiscal 2019 were not achieved, and as such, no compensation expense was recorded in either reporting period.
+The PSUs issued in fiscal 2018 expired and were cancelled during the three and six months ended December 31, 2020 without the achievement of the Performance Thresholds.
+During the three and six months ended December 31, 2020 and 2019 the Performance Thresholds for outstanding performance PSUs issued in fiscal 2019 were not deemed probable to be achieved, and as such, no compensation expense was recorded in either reporting period.